How to

 How to apply

-Fill out the form and send it to NAV (information in Norwegian).
+Fill out the form and send it to Nav.

 - Your child’s birth certificate.
 If you can, submit an international or extended version, which shows how the paternity or co-maternity was established.